 How much does your total shipment weigh?
 If more than the minimum weight thresholds set by LTL carriers, than you can take advantage of price breaks.

 LTL carriers charge by the 100 lbs and offer discounts for heavier freight.
 If your total shipment weighs more than 100 lbs, you can likely benefit from choosing LTL.

 In fact, it’s a good idea to check LTL pricing any time you are above the previously mentioned 4-5 unit count.
 Zipline has aided chip and snack companies (those with light, airy freight) take advantage of LTL price breaks even when they are shipping pallets that weigh as little as 30 lbs. total.

 Zipline works with brands every day to help them understand minimum weight thresholds and find optimal shipment configurations.
 Since weight minimums vary by carrier, product, and lane, there is no universal rule that will tell you when to choose LTL or parcel.
 It’s something a transportation professional or quality third-party logistics provider can help your organization sort out.

-How Zipline Can Help Determine LTL vs Parcel
+How Zipline Can Help Determine Parcel vs. Freight

 As your brand grows, your logistics operations quickly become more complex.